-Just over a week ago the Beans, Nanna and I were invited to attend a blog event a little closer to home in Rutland.
+Just over a week ago, the Beans, Nanna and I were invited to attend a blog event a little closer to home in Rutland.
 For those of you who don’t live around these parts, Rutland is simply beautiful.
 It is home to Rutland Water, one of our favourite haunts for family walks and adventures.
-It is also home to Lands’ End HQ, the only name you need to consider when looking for stylish ‘nautical-inspired’ clothing for the family who wants to look good and enjoy a life outdoors.
-Lands’ End is perfectly suited to our family as we love to get outdoors, and given the opportunity I would LOVE to be skipper of my own Yacht!
-I have always had a ‘thing’ about the sea, bit of an odd one when you consider I don’t really enjoy swimming, but I could stare out to sea for hours on end given half the chance.
+It is also home to Lands’ End HQ, the only name you need to consider when looking for stylish ‘nautical-inspired’ clothing for the family who wants to look good and enjoy life outdoors.
+Lands’ End is perfectly suited to our family as we love to get outdoors, and given the opportunity, I would LOVE to be the skipper of my own Yacht!
+I have always had a ‘thing’ about the sea, a bit of an odd one when you consider I don’t really enjoy swimming, but I could stare out to sea for hours on end given half the chance.

-“It had a romantic ring to it, and conjured up visions of a point to depart from on a perilous journeyGary Comer
+It had a romantic ring to it, and conjured up visions of a point to depart from on a perilous journeyGary Comer

-Gary was born in Chicago, the son of a rail worker who went on to found one of the world’s most respected mail order companies.
-His ethos “Do what’s right for the customer and the rest will take care of itself” is still one which Lands’ End works by today.
+Gary was born in Chicago, the son of a rail worker who went on to found one of the world’s most respected mail-order companies.
+His ethos, “Do what’s right for the customer and the rest will take care of itself”, is still one which Lands’ End works by today.
 They were one of the first companies with a call centre offering a Freephone 0800 number to its customers.

 When looking to see what Lands’ End could offer their customers during the Summer months, Gary decided that Swimwear was the obvious choice.
 They are now considered to be Swimwear Experts and are one of the biggest swimwear suppliers.
 Next year they will also have Active Surf and Scuba gear to add to their name.

-On the Lands’ End website you will find mens, womens and kids wear plus a small home section which grows to include gifts in the run up to Christmas.
-They plan their collections almost a year ahead, would you believe they are already looking at Autumn/Winter 2016 and when it comes to outerwear they have to start their planning even earlier to allow for testing.
+On the Lands’ End website, you will find men’s, women’s and kids’ wear, plus a small home section which grows to include gifts in the run-up to Christmas.
+They plan their collections almost a year ahead.
+Would you believe they are already looking at Autumn/Winter 2016, and when it comes to outerwear, they have to start their planning even earlier to allow for testing?

-Up close and personal
+Up Close and Personal

 With the Beans busy and fuelled by cake, I was able to sit and listen to the back story of Lands’ End and get to know the brand a little better.
 I mentally shopped the catalogue from the comfort of my chair and was then invited to try on whichever items took our fancy.
-It felt a little rude to ask to try on all of them but like I say, being local, I shall be back!
+It felt a little rude to ask to try on all of them, but like I say, being local, I shall be back!

-that was a fun boat day
+that was a fun boat dayJelly Bean, 3 years

 We really couldn’t have asked for a more enjoyable introduction to this amazing brand.